July 8, 2015 | Lansing, Michigan

 Canoe & kayak simulations – disc golf on Capitol lawn – fishing activities – bird watching – nature interpretation – games and more!

-June is No Child Left Inside Month and July is Parks and Recreation Month!
-MRPA is hosting outdoor activities for youth on June 17, 2014 at the State Capitol in Lansing – join us and help show Michigan’s legislators what parks and recreation is all about!
+July is Parks and Recreation Month!
+MRPA is hosting outdoor activities for youth on July 8 at the State Capitol in Lansing – join us and help show Michigan’s legislators what parks and recreation is all about!

 Get Outside & Play at the Capitol is sponsored by: